archos-safe-t/safe-t-daemon-go/README.md

 * `$GOPATH/bin/xgo -targets=windows/amd64,windows/386,darwin/amd64,linux/amd64,linux/386 .`

-## Emulator support

-Trezord supports emulators for both Trezor versions.
-However, you need to enable it manually; it is disabled by default.
-After enabling, services that work with emulator can work with all services that support trezord.

-To enable emulator, run trezord with a parameter `-e` followed by port, for every emulator with an enabled port

-`./trezord -e 21324`

-If you want to run this automatically on linux, do

-`sudo systemctl edit --full trezord.service`

-and edit the service file (and maybe restart the trezord service).
-On mac, you will need to edit

-`/Library/LaunchAgents/com.bitcointrezor.trezorBridge.trezord.plist`

-and edit the last `<string>` in the plist.
-(And also probably restart the pc.)

-You can disable all USB in order to run on some virtuaized environments, for example Travis

-`./trezord -e 21324 -u=false`

 ## API documentation

 `trezord-go` starts a HTTP server on `http://localhost:21325`.
 AJAX calls are only enabled from trezor.io subdomains.